What was the difference between the Gujar woman and Sibia in Norah Burke’s short story “The Blue Bead”?

 A beautiful contrast is well perceived between the Gujar woman and Sibia.
 The Gujar woman is mainly portrayed as a woman utterly helpless and passive when the crocodile attacked her.
 Not even the least daring and brave she was about to succumb to the crocodile had Sibia not appeared like a savior and hastened to relief her from the clutch of the crocodile.

 In spite of being a member of the same community the Gujar woman was not brave enough like Sibia.
 Sibia appears in the story as a girl of hardihood, indomitable courage and will.
 She well understands her existential struggle.
-Even though she is a little girl, she is never found intrepid throughout the story.
+Even though she is a little girl, she is found fearless throughout the story.
 Her feeling for others makes her unsung hero of the story.

 Soldier-like tenacity of the girl is really extraordinary.
 She appears out and out hard-working and adventurous girl of the Gujar community.
 She is the specimen of intractable will power, in sharp contrast to the Gujar woman.